 We know Urban Outfitters is aware of the abuse, because we told the company about it—and so did tens of thousands of activists like you.
 But so far, the animals’ suffering has been ignored.
 This holiday season, let’s make sure these brands can’t ignore it any longer.

-Use these tags to spread the word that the true cost of animal-derived materials isn’t on the price tag!
+Use these tags to spread the word that the true cost of animal-derived materials isn’t on the label, and enter our prize drawing by November 30, 2022, for a chance to win an Ultimate Vegan Snacks Gift Set from Fake Meats (fakemeats.com)!*

-Print them and put them on hangers holding animal-derived clothing at Urban Outfitters brand stores to let shoppers know that garments, accessories, and home goods containing these materials cause horrific suffering and should be obsolete.
-Use the hanger tag that corresponds with the material that an item is made of.
-For example, if a sweater contains wool, use the hanger tag that explains how the wool industry hurts sheep.
+- Print the tags and put them on garments, accessories, and home goods made of animal-derived materials at Urban Outfitters brand stores to let shoppers know that producing these materials inflicts horrific suffering.
+Use the tag that corresponds with the material that an item is made of.
+For example, for a wool sweater, use the tag that explains how the wool industry hurts sheep.

 Compassionate and sustainable materials are readily available—think cotton, Tencel, modal, polyester, bamboo, canvas, denim, faux shearling, nylon, spandex, and more.
 There’s no excuse for the face of fashion to be fear.